-Fig. 7a reveals that we can get a good prediction of SST (Niño3) from SST (Niño3) alone by using 7 months of (past) data (Fig. 7apast timesteps (months), which can be slightly extended by a month or two when all predictors are considered (black solid line crosses the 0.6-skill-score line at a slightly longer lead time beyond 20-18 months).
-By using 19 months of (past) data past timesteps (months) (Fig. 7b), we can improve raw predictions (dashed lines) for lead times 10-15 months, and the skill-score of smoothed predictions using all predictors (black solid line) improves relative to Fig. 7a.
-The latter also yields slightly better However, the latter yields slightly worse skill-score than prediction of SST (Niño3) from SST (Niño3) in alone with 7 past timesteps (Fig. 7at, grey solid line), i.e., the same skill score can last it lasts ~1-2 months 1 month lead-time longer less in Fig. 7b (black solid line) - until lead time ~20 months.
-This suggests that 17 months.
+Fig. 7a reveals that we can get a good prediction of SST (Niño3) from SST (Niño3) alone by using 7 past timesteps (months), which can be slightly extended by a month or two when all predictors are considered (black solid line crosses the 0.6-skill-score line at a slightly longer lead time beyond 18 months).
+By using 19 past timesteps (months) (Fig. 7b), we can improve raw predictions (dashed lines) for lead times 10-15 months, and the skill-score of smoothed predictions using all predictors (black solid line) improves relative to Fig. 7a.
+However, the latter yields slightly worse skill-score than prediction of SST (Niño3) from SST (Niño3) alone with 7 past timesteps (Fig. 7a, grey solid line), i.e., it lasts \sim 1 month lead-time less in Fig. 7b (black solid line) - until lead time \sim 17 months.
 Note that root-mean-square error was not sensitive to the choice of predictors, hence it is not shown.

 These results suggest that (linear) statistical predictions of ENSO can be well captured by SST (Niño3) alone, which is perhaps consistent with Graham et al. (2015), who suggested that a delayed oscillator is sufficient for describing ENSO.
-Note that root-mean-square error was not sensitive to the choice of predictors, hence it is not shown.
 The importance of SST (Niño3) alone may also be due to other processes that can affect variables like thermocline depth (affected by, e.g., deep ocean dynamics) and wind stress (affected by, e.g., high-frequency atmospheric variability).
 These processes can then interfere with a (linear) statistical prediction of SSTs as it is computed from raw (unfiltered) data.
 Note that, here, we use a very simple linear statistical model and it is therefore hard to compare it directly to dynamical models or more sophisticated statistical models.
 Either way, this shows that ENSO's quasi-periodic signal can be well predicted months in advance (even with a simple linear statistical model).

-While this work section suggests that there is indeed potential for very good predictability (for over 20 ~18 months lead time) of ENSO on timescales 26.5-51-25-52.5 months, such predictability can only provide the sign of ENSO in this frequency band, and it can suggest a higher chance of positive or negative ENSO event, but it cannot provide the actual magnitude and prediction of the full ENSO event.
+While this section suggests that there is indeed potential for very good predictability (for ~ 18 months lead time) of ENSO on timescales 25-52.5 months, such predictability can only provide the sign of ENSO in this frequency band, and it can suggest a higher chance of positive or negative ENSO event, but it cannot provide the actual magnitude and prediction of the full

+600 ENSO event.
 A lot of work has been done on dynamical and statistical model predictions of ENSO, which can predict an ENSO event reasonably well up to 6 months ahead (sometimes more) from raw data (e.g., L'Heureux et al., 2020; Dijkstra et al., 2019).
-However, we show that such models might have a predictable (up to 2 years 1.5 years or more) component on timescales 25.6-51-25-52.5 months.
+However, we show that such models might have a predictable (up to 1.5 years or more) component on timescales 25-52.5 months.
 This is also because models can simulate ENSO variability on this timescale well (as established in section 4.1).
-Perhaps ENSO events that can be predicted up to 2 years ahead (e.g., Chen et al., 2004; Park et al., 2018) have a strong stronger component of this ~2-4.5 year mode of variability (relative to red-noise variability of other modes).
+Perhaps ENSO events that can be predicted up to 2 years ahead (e.g., Chen et al., 2004; Park et al., 2018) have a stronger component of this \sim 2-4.5 year mode of variability (relative to red-noise variability of other modes).